 The FDA categorizes MSG as “generally recognized as safe” (GRAS).
 The FDA also categorizes salt and sugar as GRAS.
 However, there’s controversy over the lack of oversight the FDA has in the introduction and use of additives by the food industry.
 According to the Center for Science in the Public Interest (CSPI), many GRAS foods don’t go through the rigorous testing required for this safety claim.

 Trans fats were once identified as GRAS until enough research forced the FDA to change the classification.
 Aside from being used in some Chinese food, MSG is added to many processed foods, including hot dogs and potato chips.

 The FDA does require companies that add MSG to their foods to include the additive on the list of ingredients on the packaging.
 This is because some people identify themselves as sensitive to MSG.
 However, some ingredients naturally contain MSG, and food manufacturers may choose to use these ingredients to avoid disclosing the name MSG on the ingredient list.
 If you intend to steer clear of MSG, exclude these main ingredients: autolyzed yeast, textured vegetable protein, yeast extract, glutamic acid, gelatin, soy protein isolate, and soy extracts.

-Symptoms of Chinese restaurant syndrome usually begin within two hours after eating foods that contain MSG.
-They can last anywhere from a few hours to a couple of days.
-Common symptoms that you may experience include:
+People may experience symptoms within two hours after eating foods that contain MSG.
+Symptoms can last a few hours to a couple of days.
+Common symptoms include:

 - skin flushing

-Less commonly, people experience severe, potentially life-threatening symptoms that are similar to those of allergic reactions after eating foods that contain MSG.
+Less commonly, people can experience severe, life-threatening symptoms like those experienced during allergic reactions.
 Severe symptoms may include: